AI4SCR/scQUEST/docs/index.md

 maxdepth: 1

 ---
-API of the blueprint package <api/blueprint>
+API of the starProtocols package <api/starProtocols>
 ```